naren-m/beautiful-jekyll/_posts/2017-2-28-Using-Anaconda-for-creating-virtual-environment.md

 conda create -n my_env numpy
 ```

-To create an environment with a specific Python version, do something like conda
+To create an environment with a specific Python version.

 ```bash
 create -n py3 python=3